AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 >title="Build audience activity"
 >abstract="The **Build audience** activity allows you to define the audience that will enter the workflow.
 When sending messages in the context of a workflow, the message audience is not defined in the channel activity, but in the **Build audience** activity."

 The **Build audience** activity is a **Targeting** activity.
 This activity allows you to define the audience that will enter the workflow.
 When sending messages in the context of a workflow, the message audience is not defined in the channel activity, but in the **Build audience** activity.

 To define the audience population, you can:

 * Select an existing audience, created as a list in the client console.
 * Select an Adobe Experience Platform audience.
-* Build a new audience with the rule builder by defining and combining filtering criteria.
+* Build a new audience with the query modeler builder by defining and combining filtering criteria.

 >[!NOTE]
 >